jeffgore00/jg_ts_react_node_project_skeleton/README.md

 logger.info('Fetched ships from Star Wars API', { id: 1, name: 'X-Wing' })
 ```

-In development, this results in color-coded logs in which the additional data (if any) is dimmed.

-The `.error` logger has some extra logic: if the additional data object passed in is an instance of an `Error`, it will serialize the error and print the stack trace.
+If the additional data object passed in under the key name `error` and is an instance of an `Error`, it will serialize the error and print the stack trace.

 A logger with the same function signature is available to front-end code as well in `client/logger`.
 It sends the log to the `/api/logs` endpoint, which then results in the server `logger` performing its duties per above.

-The server `logger` ultimately ends up as a simple console log, but can be configured via Winston transports to write the log content to another location.
+It is recommended to call the client-side logger with `void` to avoid lint errors.
+The logger triggers an asynchronous operation of calling `/api/logs`, but `void` signifies that the promise does not need to be awaited.

 ## Test